best-practice-and-impact/govcookiecutter/docs/{{ cookiecutter.repo_name }}/docs/contributor_guide/pre_commit_hooks.md

 ## Pre-commit hooks in the `{{ cookiecutter.repo_name }}` folder

-If you are adding or modifying pre-commit hooks, please note that the pre-commit hooks in the `{{ cookiecutter.repo_name }}` template folder can be different to those at the top-level of the repository, especially around which folders are inspected.
+If you're changing any pre-commit hooks, note that `.pre-commit-config.yaml` can be different to `{{ cookiecutter.repo_name }}/.pre-commit-config.yaml`.
+This includes which pre-commit hooks are run, as well as on which folders.

-If you wish to add or modify pre-commit hooks in the `.pre-commit-config.yaml` file in the template folder, it's strongly recommended that you build an example repository, and test out your changes.
+It's strongly recommended that you build an example project to test out your changes.